 This sketch was drawn on such a warm day from a wharf in Beaufort, North Carolina.
 It was my first attempt at painting water and I loved the curved horizon line.
 The boats bobbed in the cool water, air blew in from the ocean, outer bank islands were visible in the distance where, on a good day, you can still see the wild horses.

 Of course, this was the Sound, not the ocean but I still have trouble understanding the difference between the “sound” and open water because it seems to me that it’s all ocean.
 My older son was likewise confused.
 He put it very succinctly when he said with his lisp, “Why ith it a thound?
 I don’t hear it.”

 We saw the little, purple boat that had the words “Dit Dot” painted across the back.
 Dit Dot, it was explained to me, was the name the locals gave to the non locals, the tourists with their cameras and strange accents.
 I was a Dit Dot, apparently.
 And this painting, is a commemoration of that time in my life when I was the boat, drifting on waves, and wondering what wind would push me towards shore.

-Watch this video to see the sketch of the dit dot painting.
+Watch this video to see the time lapse drawing of the dit dot painting.